MarkCWirt/ethereum-tutorial/documentation/interact/README.rst

   1,000,000,000,000,000,000

-which is a bit number.
+which is a *big* number.
 But remember the ERC20 standard?

 .. code::